-Each of our branded product candidates leverages our proprietary, silica-based microencapsulation technology platform.
-We maintain exclusive, worldwide commercial rights for all of our branded product candidates, which consist of:
+Both of our branded product candidates leverages our proprietary, silica-based microencapsulation technology platform.
+We maintain exclusive, worldwide commercial rights for our branded product candidates, which consist of:

-- TWIN, a novel, once-daily, non-antibiotic topical cream, which we are developing for the treatment of acne, containing a fixed-dose combination of encapsulated benzoyl peroxide, or E-BPO, and encapsulated tretinoin.
+TWIN, a novel, once-daily, non-antibiotic topical cream, which we are developing for the treatment of acne, containing a fixed-dose combination of encapsulated benzoyl peroxide, or E-BPO, and encapsulated tretinoin.
 Acne is one of the three most prevalent skin diseases in the world and is the most commonly treated skin disease in the United States.
 According to the American Academy of Dermatology, acne affects approximately 40 to 50 million people in the United States, of which approximately 10% are treated with prescription medications.
-In July 2017, we reported positive top-line results from a double-blind, dose-ranging active- and placebo-controlled, six-arm, multi-center Phase II clinical trial of TWIN in the United States in 726 subjects, 128 of which subjects across six treatment groups did not complete the study.
-The clinical trial evaluated the efficacy, tolerability and safety of two TWIN concentrations, TWIN Low and TWIN High, each containing a lower or higher concentration, respectively, of encapsulated tretinoin and an identical concentration of E-BPO.
+In July 2017, we reported positive topline results from a double-blind, dose-ranging active- and placebo-controlled, six-arm, multi-center Phase II clinical trial of TWIN in the United States in 726 subjects, 128 of which subjects across six treatment groups did not complete the study.
+The clinical trial evaluated the efficacy, tolerability and safety of two TWIN concentrations, TWIN Low and TWIN High, each containing a lower or higher concentration, respectively, of encapsulated tretinoin and an identical concentration of encapsulated benzoyl peroxide.
 Tretinoin and benzoyl peroxide, the two active components in TWIN, are both widely-used therapies for the treatment of acne that historically have not been conveniently co-administered due to stability concerns.
-The trial also evaluated the contribution of encapsulated tretinoin and E-BPO, in the same concentrations as those in the respective TWIN treatment groups, to the efficacy of TWIN High and TWIN Low.
+The trial also evaluated the contribution of encapsulated tretinoin and encapsulated benzoyl peroxide, in the same concentrations as those in the respective TWIN treatment groups, to the efficacy of TWIN High and TWIN Low.
 In this trial, TWIN showed statistically significant improvements in all pre-defined co-primary and secondary efficacy endpoints, as compared to vehicle.
 In addition, TWIN was well tolerated with no treatment-related serious adverse events.
 Based on the efficacy data we observed in the Phase II trial, we believe TWIN, if approved, has the potential to become a preferred treatment for acne.
-In the second half of 2018, subject to an End of Phase II meeting to be scheduled with the FDA, we plan to initiate two pivotal Phase III trials for TWIN in th - SIRS-T, a topical cream containing encapsulated tretinoin, which we are developing as a potential treatment for acne.
-Based on the results of the encapsulated tretinoin treatment groups in our recent Phase II TWIN study, we believe that microencapsulation of tretinoin using our technology platform will reduce the irritation typically associated with topical application of tretinoin.
-SIRS-T is designed to provide a more tolerable tretinoin treatment option in order to improve patient compliance with treatment regimens.
-By leveraging our microencapsulation technology, we believe SIRS-T has the potential to become a leading tretinoin drug product and an attractive option for physicians who prefer a single active ingredient drug for the treatment of mild acne.
-We intend to utilize the data from the TWIN Phase II study in the development of SIRS-T. Subject to an End of Phase II meeting to be scheduled with the FDA with regard to the Phase II TWIN trial, we plan to commence a pivotal Phase III program for SIRS-T in the United States in 2020 and expect to report top-line data from this program in 2021.
+In December 2018, we announced dosing of the first subject in the pivotal Phase III clinical program evaluating the safety and efficacy of TWIN in subjects with acne vulgaris.
+The program consists of two randomized, double-blind, vehicle-controlled Phase III clinical trials.
+Each clinical trial is planned to enroll approximately 420 subjects aged 9 and above at a 2:1 ratio of TWIN in comparison to its vehicle, with a power of 99%.
+The pivotal TWIN clinical program is being executed under an SPA agreement with the FDA which provides that the study design, clinical endpoints and statistical analysis approach for the Phase III program for TWIN will be deemed adequate to support an NDA filing for marketing approval.
+We expect to report top-line data from this clinical program by the end of 2019 and, if the results from our program are positive, are planning to submit an NDA for marketing approval in 2020.